 Serial Data Transfer (Link Cable)

 Communication between two Game Boy systems happens one byte at a time.
 One Game Boy generates a clock signal internally and thus controls when the exchange happens.
-In SPI terms, the Game Boy generating the clock is called the “master.”
-The other one uses an external clock (receiving it from the other Game Boy) and has no control over when the transfer happens.
+In SPI terms, the Game Boy generating the clock is called the “master” while the other one (the “slave” Game Boy) receives it.
 If it hasn’t gotten around to loading up the next data byte at the time the transfer begins, the last one will go out again.
 Alternately, if it’s ready to send the next byte but the last one hasn’t gone out yet, it has no choice but to wait.

 FF01 — SB: Serial transfer data